 4. WordPress Database Optimization

 Databases can have junky files and become cluttered over the period of time.
 Instead of letting these pile-up and affect your performance, you can actually get rid of these files either manually or with the help of a plugin.
 If you have access to your MySQL backend database, you can manually remove which are not being used.
 Another option is to use a plugin called DBManager or WP-Optimize.
 Using these plugins, you can easily optimize, backend, restore, and repair databases.
 You can also restore an older version of your database.

 5. Choose a Powerful Hosting Environment

 6. Use of Caching Plugins

 A high volume WordPress site definitely require caching.
 Caching does not require information to be retrieved from the database or CSS.
 A cache can store a static HTML file and whenever the same page or post is requested to crawl, it will quickly load.
 Using a caching plugin is very convenient and you can store versions of those static files to load anytime.
 Many organizations use W3 Total Cache and WP Super Cache to maintain cache files.
 Several web hosting also provides built-in caching features.
 You just need to explore them and start using them.

-Having a WordPress site is good and you can easily maintain it using a few tools.
+We suggest WordPress for website development because you can easily maintain it using a few tools.
 Also, there are several things you can handle yourself and improve the site day by day.
 There is no need to call the developer all time.
 Just educate yourself and start doing right away.
 Improving online presence is the most critical task in this competitive environment.
 We assume that the above strategies will definitely help in improving your site performance and building a larger user base.